chaplonglau/rubyrailstutorial/README.md

 * when presented with a cookie matching user id, find the user in the databse using the given id, verfiy that the token cookie matches the associated hash digest
 * PSA: digest - output of the cypt hash

+### SecureRandom.urlsafe_base64
+* its a method, andd we can use on console
+* returns a random string of length 22, each character has 64 possibilities